 Test registration should be available online or by telephone and allow for next day testing when space is available.
 A state should consider tracking telephone hold and wait times to monitor how long callers wait.

-State guidelines should provide for flexible means for payment of fees for testing, fingerprinting and other licensing.
+State guidelines should provide flexible means for payment of fees for testing, fingerprinting and other licensing.
 States should consider methods that facilitate payment by companies.

 Disabilities

-A state should require a vendor to develop a system that accommodates the physically impaired that is not related to a testing candidate’s knowledge of insurance.
-Visually-impaired and hearing-impaired persons should be accommodated through all steps of the licensing process, pursuant to national standards set by the federal Americans with Disabilities Act (ADA).
+A state should require a vendor to develop a testing system that accommodates the physically impaired that is not related to a testing candidate’s knowledge of insurance.
+Disablilities of visually-impaired and hearing-impaired persons should be accommodated throughout all steps of the licensing process, pursuant to the national standards set by the federal Americans with Disabilities Act (ADA).

 Examinations in Languages Other Than English

-Some industry experts suggest caution about using translated or interpreted exams.
-The material may not directly translate into equivalent terms or meaning.
-Cultural biases might cause incorrect interpretation of a meaning.
-Some experts recommend that tests should be developed and administered in English, especially if other materials necessary to perform job duties for the profession, such as contracts, are in English.
+A number of states have determined to offer the producer exam in a language other than English (typically Spanish) in recent years, and this trend appears to be growing.
+The decision to offer the exam in other than English may turn on several factors, including state demographics and testing provider resources.
+Providing the exam in other than English may be tool that increase access to otherwise qualified applicants from diverse communities.
+Some industry experts have cautioned of risks associated withusing translated or interpreted exams.
+Material may not directly translate into terms with equivalent meaning.
+Cultural biases might cause incorrect interpretation of terms.
+Some experts recommend that tests be developed and administered in English, especially if other materials , like contracts that are necessary to the understanding of producer professional duties are in English.
 State licensing directors should review state law and consult with legal counsel about the appropriateness of offering examinations in a foreign language.

 Reporting Examination Results